 - Momentum in the investment market

 - Volume assessment to know the popularity of the market

 - The crux is to find the right mix of indicators for the perfect decisions.
 Always use the best combination of indicators for day trading.

 List of Top 5 Most Active Intraday Trading Indicators

-Here is the list of mostly used and active Indicators that are used by most of the traders.
+Here is the list of most used and active Indicators that are used by most of the traders.

 Moving Average is the trend indicator and it is mostly used because it is very simple to use and it gives more effectiveness.
 In the technical analysis moving average is calculated based on the average of closing price. i.e. The 5 days of moving average of a particular stock is calculated by the total of 5 days closing price / 5.